NOUFHM/Bellabeat-Fitness-Analysis/README.md

 To identify patterns in physical activity, sleep behavior, and wellness that Bellabeat can leverage to enhance its products and marketing strategy.

  ## Tools Used 🛠
-- Power BI (dashboard design, data modeling)
+- Power BI (dashboard design, data modeling, preprocessing, transformation)
-- Excel (preprocessing, transformation)
 - R (correlation analysis & visualization)

 ## Data Source